N5PA Propagation Page

 XRay Flare Class: C Moderate

-Geomagnetic Field: 3 Unsettled
+Geomagnetic Field: 1 Quiet

 U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center